mcandre/rubberstamp/README.md

 Temporarily configure the `cron` interval to `*/15 * * * *` (every 15 minutes).

+Warning: Validate `cron` schedule syntax for accuracy, such as with [crontab.guru](https://crontab.guru/).
+Misconfigured schedules may fail to parse; run too infrequently; or run too frequently, risking rate limits.

+Warning: Avoid enabling commit based triggers for the rubberstamp action other than `cron`.
+Commit based triggers may create a nasty feedback loop, risking rate limits.

 # UNINSTALL

 Remove `.github/workflows/rubberstamp.yml` from git version control.